John Africa

-John Africa (July 26, 1931 – May 13, 1985), born Vincent Leaphart, was an American social activist who was the founder of MOVE, a Philadelphia-based, predominantly African American organization active since the early 1970s.
-He and his followers were killed at the residential home which served as the headquarters of MOVE, in a fire after the Philadelphia Police Department bombed the house with C4-explosive, and let the fire rage until it was out of control following a standoff and firefight between MOVE and police.
+John Africa (born Vincent Leaphart; July 26, 1931 – May 13, 1985), was an American social activist who was the founder of MOVE, a Philadelphia-based, predominantly African American organization active since the early 1970s.
+He and his followers were killed in the residential home that served as MOVE's headquarters after the Philadelphia Police Department bombed the house with C4-explosive, igniting an uncontrolled and lethal fire following a standoff between MOVE and police.

 Life

 Early life

-Born Vincent Leaphart on July 26, 1931, in the Mantua neighborhood of West Philadelphia.
-His father, Frederick Leaphart was a handyman while his mother Lennie Mae was a homemaker.
+John Africa was born Vincent Leaphart on July 26, 1931, in the Mantua neighborhood of West Philadelphia.
+His father, Frederick Leaphart, was a handyman, while his mother Lennie Mae was a homemaker.
 He was one of ten children.
 Lennie Mae died suddenly in her early 40s, and Africa would later blame the hospital for her death.
 As a child he was "painfully thin" and underweight.
 At age 9 he was transferred to a school for slow learners to learn simple trades.
 He would continue to struggle in school and dropped out at age 16.

-Drafted by the US Army during the Korean War, Leaphart would serve over a year in an infantry unit.
-He would later remark on the contrast between the sunrise over the Korean mountains and the ugly gunfire of war.
+Drafted by the US Army during the Korean War, Leaphart served over a year in an infantry unit.
+He later remarked on the contrast between the sunrise over the Korean mountains and the ugly gunfire of war.
 Upon his return he met Dorothy Clark and they were married shortly thereafter at the age of 29.
-She would later describe their marriage as ordinary and friends described Leaphart as levelheaded and dependable, also noting that Dorothy would help him with his reading and writing skills.
+She later described their marriage as ordinary, and friends described Leaphart as levelheaded and dependable while also noting that Dorothy helped him with his reading and writing.